 Built between 1910 and 1911 by architect Nathan Wyeth, this house was commissioned by Emily Eames MacVeagh as a gift to her husband, Franklin MacVeagh, a Chicago businessman who was then Secretary of the Treasury under President Taft.
-Emily MacVeagh purchased the land from visionary developer Mary Foote Henderson, who was actively engaged in transforming Meridian Hill into an elite residential and diplomatic community.
+Emily MacVeagh purchased the land from developer Mary Foote Henderson, who was actively engaged in transforming Meridian Hill into an elite residential and diplomatic community.
 The MacVeagh House, built in 1911 by architect Nathan C. Wyeth (1870-1963), was one of the first results of her plans.
 After Mrs. MacVeagh’s death, her husband sold the property to the government of Mexico.
 By then, Meridian Hill was already home to a number of other embassies, including the French, Swiss, Spanish, Cuban, Polish, and Lithuanian.

 The Mexican government, in a successful attempt to enhance the Mansion's splendor, added a portico to the Italian-style facade.
 The interior of this magnificent Mansion has aesthetically integrated and combined different styles and shapes, reflecting the dynamics of Mexican culture.
-The main hall, inspired by late 15th century Italian architecture, is a majestic setting for the mahogany English banister, the 18th century Mexican altarpiece, and a breathtaking three-story mural by Roberto Cueva del Río.
+The main hall, inspired by late 15th century Italian architecture, is a majestic setting for the mahogany English banister, the 18th century Mexican altarpiece, and a three-story mural by Roberto Cueva del Río.

 DC Inventory: December 20, 2012

 National Register: February 13, 2013